meltyourface/blank/posts/Archangelic-invocations/Connecting-Kabbalistic-Names-and-Archangels-Divine-Wisdom-and-Transformation/index.md

 ---
 As an expert in the esoteric, occult, Archangelic invocations, and education, I will thoroughly analyze and connect the significance of the enigmatic "72 Names of God" in the Kabbalistic tradition with the hierarchy, attributes, and functions of the seven Archangels in Western Esotericism.
 Furthermore, I will consider the underlying principles and methods of these invocations to access hidden wisdom.

-Context and Background: The "72 Names of God" stem from the Kabbalistic tradition, which emerged from Jewish mystical thought, while Archangelic invocations are practices rooted in Western Esotericism to channel divine energies and guidance.
+**Context and Background**: The "72 Names of God" stem from the Kabbalistic tradition, which emerged from Jewish mystical thought, while Archangelic invocations are practices rooted in Western Esotericism to channel divine energies and guidance.
 To form a concrete analysis and connection between these two, we must first understand their individual origins, principles, and functions.

 The "72 Names of God" in the Kabbalistic Tradition:
 The "72 Names of God" originates from the Kabbalistic understanding of the Torah, the sacred scripture of Judaism.
 By interpreting certain passages in the text, Kabbalists derived three verses from Exodus, each consisting of 72 letters.
 Then, by reading the verses sequentially in a particular pattern and combining fragments of these verses, they produced 72 distinct, three-letter combinations, known as the "72 Names of God."